AntonisFK/bash_mean_codingDojo/README.md

 #mean bash command
-Creates necessary directories and files for the mean stack assignments for the Coding Dojo.
+Creates necessary directories and files for the Coding Dojo mean stack assignments.

 ## Installation with bash shell
 1. Copy to and paste to bash profile